 On October 15, 2014, the Authority issued \$23,300,000 of Sports & Exhibition Authority of Pittsburgh and Allegheny County Guaranteed Revenue Bonds, Taxable Series of 2014.
-The Series 2014 Bonds are to be repaid from increased rent payments (2014 Rent) of \$2.11 million per year due from PSSI per an Amendment to the Heinz Field Lease Agreement, dated October 15, 2014.
+The Series 2014 Bonds are to be repaid from increased rent payments (2014 Rent) of \$2.11 million per year due from PSSI per an Amendment to the Heinz Field lease agreement, dated October 15, 2014.
 Payments were due beginning June 1, 2015 through and including June 1, 2029 and cover costs of principal, interest, ongoing fees and transaction expenses.
-Pursuant to the Third Amendment to the Cooperation and Support Agreement with the Authority, the City, the County and the RAD, dated October 15, 2014, RAD guarantees payment of the Series 2014 Bonds should 2014 Rent be insufficient or exhausted.
-The bond proceeds were used to finance a portion of the costs of the seat expansion project (see Note 18). \$2,110,000 was received from PSSI in 2017 and 2016 for payment of indebtedness and expenses on these bonds.
+Pursuant to a Third Amendment to the Cooperation and Support Agreement with the Authority, the City, the County and RAD, dated October 15, 2014, RAD guarantees payment of the Series 2014 Bonds should 2014 Rent be insufficient or not received.
+The bond proceeds were used to finance a portion of the costs of the South Plaza Expansion project (see Note 18). \$2,110,000 was received from PSSI in 2018 and 2017 for payment of indebtedness and expenses on these bonds.